ClaraTurp/PyMARCExamples/README.md

 A few scripts written during a system migration that use PyMARC

-bibSansItems_pymarc_2.py: Script that creates a 930 field with the appropriate LHR information for a migration. pyMarc_serials_2.py: Script that find the coverage for serial records and adds it to LHR fields
+bibSansItems_pymarc_2.py: Script that creates a 930 field with the appropriate LHR information for a migration. pyMarc_serials_2.py: Script that manipulates serial records